-By 1999, Dr. Smith’s African American Heritage Museum and Black Veterans Archives reportedly had close to 600 sculptures and 150 fixed monuments.
+By 1999, Dr. Smith’s African-American Heritage Museum + Black Veterans Archives reportedly had close to 600 sculptures and 150 fixed monuments.
 His art environment was an open invitation for all who passed by to consider the struggle, sacrifice, and creativity of the African American experience.
 In 2000, he and Kohler Foundation, Inc. removed 448 sculptures for preservation.
 Over 200 were gifted to the John Michael Kohler Arts Center.
 Dr. Smith is now working on an environment with similar themes in Hammond, Louisiana.

 Artist Heather Hart (NY) uses architectural forms mixed with family and oral histories, multiple narratives, and participatory engagements as integral components in much of her creative work.
-For this exhibition, she continues her exploration of community spaces to consider and challenge the evolving socio-political landscape.
-She has created site-specific architecture to house and interact with twenty of Smith’s sculptures.
-Hart’s porch is designed to facilitate multiple congruent streams of communication between Smith, herself, the work, and the public.
+For this exhibition, she continued her exploration of community spaces to consider and challenge the evolving socio-political landscape.
+She created site-specific architecture to house and interact with twenty of Smith’s sculptures.
+Hart’s piece was designed to facilitate multiple congruent streams of communication between Smith, herself, the work, and the public.